Mamonas Assassinas

-Mamonas Assassinas was a Brazilian comedy rock band.
+Mamonas Assassinas was a Brazilian comedy rock band from Guarulhos.
 Known originally as Utopia, their musical style employed a humorous mixture between rock and a wide range of styles, often borrowing elements from other music, among which were the main riff of the Portuguese Vira ("Vira-Vira"), Northeastern Brazilian rhythms like forró ("Jumento Celestino"), Mexican music ("Pelados em Santos"), heavy metal ("Débil Metal"), sertanejo ("Bois Don't Cry"), and even pagode ("Lá Vem o Alemão").
 Widely beloved in their native Brazil, the band are widely regarded as one of the most popular bands to come out of the 1990s Brazilian music scene.

-The band's name carries a double-entendre as, in Portuguese, mamonas can be either the name of the Castor oil plant, which contains the highly toxic compound ricin (their logo incorporated a castor bean) or the augmentative for mamas, meaning breasts (which were prominently pictured on the album cover).
-The band mentioned model Mari Alexandre as an influence to the name, and even translated the name into English as "Killer Big Breasts".
+The band's name mamonas refers to the name of the Castor oil plant, which contains the highly toxic compound ricin (their logo incorporated a castor bean), while also being a double entendre where it could be understood as "big mammary", with the band even having translated the name into English as "Killer Big Breasts".
+This is illustrated in the cover of the band's debut album with the drawing of a busty topless woman, inspired by Playboy model Mari Alexandre.

 On 2 March 1996, the plane in which the band was traveling crashed into the Cantareira mountain range, near São Paulo, killing all five band members.
 Their short lived and "meteoric" success were celebrated for decades and the band are considered widely influential in Brazil.